NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Bundle adjustment aims to make the cameras more self-consistent but offers no guarantees about their absolute positions (unless GCP are used), in fact, the cameras can move away a lot sometimes.
 The options ``--tri-weight``,
-``--rotation-weight``, ``--translation-weight``, and ``--camera-weight`` can be used to constrain how much the cameras can move during bundle adjustment.
+``--rotation-weight``, and ``--camera-position-weight`` can be used to constrain how much the cameras can move during bundle adjustment.
 Note that large values for these may impact the ability to make the cameras self-consistent.

 This program can constrain the triangulated points, and hence the cameras, relative to a DEM.
 This option only works when the cameras are already